Jack-in-the-box effect: Mechanics

 The jack-in-the-box effect is known to occur in tanks which are "buttoned up" (i.e. with all hatches closed and locked), and which have internally stored ammunition and no blowout panels on the ammunition storage area.
 Tanks of the World War II era were frequently seen to have lost their turrets in this manner, largely owing to the design of that era, as at the time the need for special shielding of the tank's ammunition storage compartments was not recognized.

-Some 1970s tanks, such as the Russian designed T-72 family of tanks use a carousel autoloader, which stores ammunition in a ring around the inside of turret next to the crew.
+Some 1970s tanks, such as the Russian designed T-72 family of tanks use a carousel autoloader, which stores ammunition in a ring around the inside of the turret next to the crew.
 This reduces the size and weight of the autoloader and allows for more loaded ammunition.
 This, in turn, reduces the silhouette and size of the tank and makes it easier to armor and harder to spot.
-A smaller tanks to keep the cost down, and could be transported by truck or rail easily.
+A smaller tank keeps the cost down, and could be transported by truck or rail easily.
 However, any hits that penetrate and hit this ring of ammo will likely cause an explosion and total loss of the crew and vehicle.
 Newer Russian tanks such as the T-90 are still susceptible to this effect.
 However, contrary to popular belief, the flaw is mostly related to the spare ammunition in the turret, outside of the autoloader.
 The autoloaders have some ballistic protection, but only hold roughly half of a T-72/80’s ammunition.
 During the first and second Chechen war, the Russians were able to reduce their losses by having their tanks carry fewer rounds so that all the ammunition and propellant was stored in the autoloaders.
 The latest variant of the T-90M has been designed with some of the spare ammo in an external storage, which reduces the likelihood, but does not completely eliminate the risk.